ahvonenj/mysql-update-insert-transform/README.md

 The tool is also supposed to produce exactly what MySQL Workbench would produce... well some spaces are missing after transformation, otherwise it is 95% similar to the MySQL Workbench output.

+The tool is not too strict about syntax, but might break in some cases.
+The more correct the syntax the better the app will work.

 NOTE: You should probably be using '[UPSERT](http://stackoverflow.com/questions/1218905/how-do-i-update-if-exists-insert-if-not-aka-upsert-or-merge-in-mysql)' pattern to begin with than to write separate insert and update statements, but in case you have to write them separately for some reason, this tool will help.

 # Tool online